You might be able to get a personal loan approved while on maternity leave to help you survive the unpaid time off.

 Unpaid medical bills cannot appear on your consumer report until twelve months after incurring the charges.
 In other words, the lender will never know that you suffered massive debt with childbirth.

 Please be careful about borrowing money before your health insurance processes claims for your pregnancy and delivery.
-If your unreimbursed medical expenses bust your budget, it might prove impossible to repay the loan on time and according to terms.
+If your unreimbursed medical expenses bust your budget, repaying the loan on time and according to terms might prove impossible.

 Loans for Bad Credit